-Cardiovascular disease.
-This is the most common complication of diabetes, which is the risk of various cardiovascular problems, including coronary artery disease with chest pain (angina), heart attack, stroke and narrowing of arteries (atherosclerosis).
+Cardiovascular disease is the most common complication of diabetes, which is the risk of various cardiovascular problems, including coronary artery disease with chest pain (angina), heart attack, stroke, and narrowing of arteries (atherosclerosis).
 If you have diabetes, you’re more likely to have heart disease or stroke.

-Eye damage (retinopathy).
-Diabetes can damage the blood vessels of the retina (diabetic retinopathy), potentially leading to blindness.
+Diabetes can damage the retina’s blood vessels (diabetic retinopathy), potentially leading to blindness.
 Diabetes also increases the risk of other serious vision conditions, such as cataracts and glaucoma.

-Foot damage.
 Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
-Left untreated, cuts and blisters can develop serious infections, which often heal poorly.
-These infections may ultimately require toe, foot or leg amputation.
+If foot damage is left untreated, cuts and blisters can develop serious infections, which often heal poorly.
+These infections may ultimately require toe, foot, or leg amputation.

-Alzheimer’s disease.
 Type 2 diabetes may increase the risk of dementia, such as Alzheimer’s disease.
-The poorer your blood sugar control, the greater the risk appears to be.
-Although there are theories as to how these disorders might be connected, none has yet been proved.
+The poorer your blood sugar control, the greater the risk.
+Although there are theories about how these disorders might be connected, none has yet been proven.